aplteam/Tatin/docs/TatinUserSettings.md

 Let's assume that you work for a company "MyCompany", and that this company entertains a Tatin Server with the URL https://tatin.mycompany.com.

 In order to add that Registry to the user settings file you must first instantiate the `DefineRegistry` class.
-You may specify the URL and the alias in different ways, execute
+You may specify the URL and the alias in several ways; for details on the `DefineRegistry` class execute this:

 ```
 ]adoc ⎕se.Tatin.DefineRegistry
 ```

-for details on that class.

 We will pass a simple text vector that specifies the alias (between `[]`) and the URI: